Preventing Falls and Caring for Someone at Risk of Falling

 Preventing Falls in Seniors & Adults

-If you are 65 years old and older, you may have an Exercise and Falls Prevention class that is available at no cost in your community.
+If you are 65 and older, there may be an Exercise and Falls Prevention class available to you at no cost.
 You can contact the Ontario Caregiver Helpline 24/7 at 1-833-416-2273 to find out if this program is available in your community and learn more about other resources near you.

 Other tools and resources that may help